busstoptaktik/geodesy/ruminations/008-rumination.md

 ### Historical differences

 **PROJ** was originally written in the early 1980's, by Gerald Ian (Jerry) Evenden (GIE, 1935-2016), at the USGS Woods Hole Coastal and Marine Service Center.
-It appears to have been conceptualized as a companion to the **MAPGEN** cartographic system [1].
+It appears to have been conceptualized as a companion to the [MAPGEN][1] cartographic system.

 The code library, `libproj.a`, and its accompanying command line interface, the `proj` executable, were focused strictly on providing map projection functionality, and by design excluded any support for geodesy in general, and datum shifts in particular.

-Entirely ignoring these subjects was, however, not feasible at a time where the transition from the NAD27 datum, to NAD83 was imminent.
-Hence, the PROJ package included both the [nad2nad](https://github.com/OSGeo/PROJ/blob/4.7/src/nad2nad.c) tool for shifting between these two North American datums, and the [geod](https://github.com/OSGeo/PROJ/blob/4.7/src/geod.c) tool for computation of geodesics on the ellipsoid.
+Entirely ignoring these subjects was, however, not feasible, especially not at a time where the transition from the NAD27 datum, to NAD83 was imminent.
+Hence, the PROJ package included both the [nad2nad](https://github.com/OSGeo/PROJ/blob/4.7/src/nad2nad.c) tool for shifting between these two North American datums, and the [geod](https://github.com/OSGeo/PROJ/blob/4.7/src/geod.c) tool for computations involving geodesics on the ellipsoid.

 So even from the beginning (or at least since the long lasting version 4 of the package), PROJ has included some geodetic functionality, although in an implementation orthogonal and somewhat separate from the cartographic main functionality.